These pictures were sent to me by Tim

 |

-as a 1949 Crosley wagon.
-Mike bought his new toy from
+a 1949 Crosley wagon.
+Mike bought his new toy from Jean

-Jean Allan last summer and has been having lots of
+Allan last summer and has been having lots of fun.

-fun.
-Before Jean it was owned by a fellow in
+Before Jean it was owned by a fellow in Western Indiana.

 |

-"What do I plan to do with it?
+plan to do with it?
 I dunno!
-I just liked
+I just liked it, so I

 |